Abaco Barb Profile:

-The rare Abaco Barb, which is in great danger of extinction, is believed to have descended from Spanish horses that were in route aboard ships with early explorers to the New World.
+The Abaco Barb has been extinct since 2015.
+The breed is believed to have descended from Spanish horses that were in route aboard ships with early explorers to the New World.
 Many of these ships never reached their destination, and instead were shipwrecked or pirated in the Caribbean.
-It’s believed that some of the Spanish horses survived the ordeals and made it safely to the island of Great Abaco, where they have remained for centuries.
+It’s believed that some of the Spanish horses survived the ordeals and made it safely to the island of Great Abaco, where they remained for centuries.

 One additional distinguishing characteristic is that Abaco Barbs have only five lumbar vertebrae, and new findings have discovered a difference in the Wing of Atlas—the first bone in the neck adjacent to the skull.